ADPro: a Test-time Adaptive Diffusion Policy via Manifold-constrained Denoising and Task-aware Initialization for Robotic Manipulation: Method

-For trajectory generation, $\ob = \{\ob_{k-(m-1)},\dots, $ $\ob_{k-1}, \ob_k\}$, $\as=\{\as_k, \as_{k+1}, \dots, \as_{k+(n-1)} \}$ where $m$ is the number of history steps observed and $n$ is the number of future action steps.
-Given that diffusion policies involve both multiple-action trajectories across different positions and a single denoising trajectory for each action at a given position, we introduce a clear notation system to avoid ambiguity.
-We use a \textbf{subscript} to denote individual action $\as_k$ within action trajectories and a \textbf{superscript} to represent noisy action trajectory $\as^t$ during denoising process for a single action.
+For trajectory generation, $\ob = \{\ob^{k-(m-1)},\dots, \ob^{k-1},\ob^k\}$ , $\as=\{\as^k, \as^{k+1}, \dots, \as^{k+(n-1)} \}$ where $m$ is the number of history steps observed and $n$ is the number of future action steps.
+Since diffusion policies involve both multi-step action trajectories across time and a denoising trajectory for each individual action, we follow standard notation conventions to avoid ambiguity: \textbf{superscripts} denote individual actions $\as^k$ within a manipulation trajectory, while \textbf{subscripts} denote the noisy action trajectory $\as_t$ during the denoising process of diffusion for a single action.